TechnionTDK/jbs-json23plet/README.md

       ./json23plet.sh -generate basic inputDir

+### RegexGenerator
+The basic generator is a powerfool  and generic tool for every data you wish to generate, but sometimes some jsons needs a special treatment.<br/>
+One possible solution is to write a speicial generator that will handle thos cases, but we developed a much comfortable framework to do it.<br/>
+Lets start with an example:<br/>
+Assume we want that every triplet who its uri starts with "jbr:tanach*" will also contains the [rdf:type, jbo:Tanach] triplet, the regexGenerator framework allow you to do that easily.<br/>
+a regex generator checks for every json object of the input if it match to some rule, and if so he process it and creating a new triplet for this json object.<br/>

+####

+In case that you want to add triplets for a specific json object (e.g. for adding rdf:type to all jbr-tanach\* json objects)<br />
+For this purpose we created a component called RegExGenerator:<br />
+It allows you to activate a series of rules on a selected json objects.<br />
+Each RegExGenerator contains the following:

+1. Set of rules (implements of IRegExGenerator interface)
+1. Function that defines how to get the json objects to work on
+1. Getter function that defines the generator name

+##### Creating a new RegExGenerator:

+1. Create MyRegExGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators/regExGenerators directory, the generator have to extend BaseRegExGenerator class.
+1. Create rules and assign them
+1. Implement the generator function (including your validation etc.)
+1. Run "json23plet.sh -b" to rebuild the project
+1. Run "./json23plet.sh -generate MyRegExGenerator \<dataInputRootDir\>"

+(See Example in jbs-json23plet/src/main/java/json23plet/generators/regExGenerators/RdfTypeGenerator.java)

 ### JsonValidator
 A library to validate your json before you generate triplets from it.<br />
 Each validator is build from "registerdValidators" (rules) and two getters to get the json data from the file or the Json object.<br />